+All unspent funds will be offered to the new organisation in the Offer Acceptance.
 Grant funding will not be revised on account of transfers; the new receiving organisation will be required to confirm, by return of an Offer Acceptance, that it will provide any additional resources needed to complete the project.
-Specifically, the unspent balance of Directly Incurred and Exceptions costs will be transferred to the new receiving Research Organisation.
-In the case of Directly Allocated and Indirect costs, a pro rata share, based on the time elapsed on the grant at the point of transfer, will be transferred to the new receiving research organisation.